 This is not a step-by-step process, but rather a constant pursuit of all four elements.
-It cannot be achieved without interminable, subtle adjustments.
-Deficiency at any step in the process threatens or even terminates a leader's effectiveness.
+It cannot be achieved without interminable. subtle adjustments.
+Deficiency at any step in the process threatens or terminates leader's even a effectiveness.
 The most common misstep is leading by example.
 The others are not easy, but they do not require as much courage and relentlessness as giving your best effort one step at a time, accepting whatever happens, and then doing it again and again...